Sales managers are not always present in small businesses, so we are often asked what…

 - Include them in how they want to be worked with by asking them.

-- Be willing to hear an early no–ask questions (not closing ??) but questions that allow them to tell you if they are interested in continuing the process or not.
+- Be willing to hear an early no–ask questions (not closing ??) but questions that allow them to tell you whether they are interested in continuing the process.

 - Be clear about dates, times, and the purpose of any follow-up call.